-Randy lives with his father and his mother.
-He is responsible for running errands.
+In his home, Randy helps by running errands.
+He lives with his father and his mother.
 His father is sometimes employed as a laborer and his mother maintains the home.
 There are 3 children in the family.

 Because of your sponsorship, Randy will have new opportunities to learn and grow physically, mentally, and spiritually.
 Thank you for your concern and prayers.